-How do you feel when experimenting without knowing?

-Here is a thought to consider: What are some situations in which you are creative, relaxed and playful?
+You may want to ponder: how comfortable do you feel when experimenting without knowing the results?
+What are some situations in which you are creative, relaxed and playful?
 Perhaps cooking or gardening?
 Playing some team sports?
 Or around small children?
 Maybe planning a party?